HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

 As you can see, event listeners are just plain objects with a _handler_ property, which is a function.
 The parent object designates the name of the event to subscribe to.
 And the outermost object uses a CSS selector to designate which elements in the _template_ to listen to.

 Within the context of a handler function, `this` is bound to your component's instance.
 By mutating properties that match the names of your declared _states_ (e.g. `this.clicks = 2`), you change their state values.
-When those state values change, the Haiku Player knows it must re-render your Haiku.
+When those state values change, the Haiku Core knows it must re-render your Haiku.

 <br>

 ##### timelines

 The **timelines** object is where _states_, _eventHandlers_, and _template_ come together to create a dynamic UI.
-The Haiku Player processes your timeline definitions and applies their _outputs_ to the appropriate elements in your scene.
+The Haiku Core processes your timeline definitions and applies their _outputs_ to the appropriate elements in your scene.

 You can create as many timelines as you want, but there must always be a `"Default"` timeline: